-The Steele Montessori Academy uniform is a white, black, or red polo shirt and black, khaki, or denim slacks.
+The Rodriguez Montessori Elementary uniform is a white, or royal blue polo shirt and black, khaki bottoms, or denim bottoms with school spirit shirts on Friday.
 In addition, we offer the following guidelines.

 Clothing: Children should wear comfortable, functional clothing suited to the season.
-Children need to be able to work comfortably in the classroom, and to run easily and play outside.
-No flip flops or sandals.
+Children need to be able to work comfortably in the classroom and run easily and play outside.
+No flip-flops or sandals.

 \\We go outside in all weather, so children should be prepared for hot, cold, or wet conditions, including appropriate clothing and footwear.
-Involving your child as much as possible in choosing clothing and dressing supports his or her independence.\\
+Involving your child as much as possible in choosing clothing and dressing supports his or her independence. \\

-Please mark all hats, gloves, coats, boots, sweaters, and extra set of clothing with your child's name.
-Lost and Found is located in the main office.
+Please mark all hats, gloves, coats, boots, sweaters, and extra sets of clothing with your child's name.
+Lost and found is in the main office.
 Any unclaimed items will be donated at the end of the school year.